j2labs/brubeck/docs/DESIGN.md

 Now that we know what the dependencies offer, let's consider how to put them together.

 The general idea is to pull a message off the ZeroMQ socket, route it to the correct function for handling it and then send a response back to Mongrel2.
-As said in the README, the message is done via three coroutines.
+This process takes place across three coroutines.
 If you are implementing a message handler, your code would run in the second coroutine.
+The other two are hidden away inside Brubeck for pre and post-processing.

-Setting up a Brubeck instance is then as simple as configuring two ZeroMQ sockets and some routes for handling URL's.
+To set up a Brubeck instance, you configure two ZeroMQ sockets, some routes for handling URL's, and call `run()`.

+    config = {
+        'mongrel2_pair': ('ipc://127.0.0.1:9999', 'ipc://127.0.0.1:9998')
+        'handler_tuples': [(r'^/url/path, SomeHandler)]
+    }

+    Brubeck(**config).run()

 ## request_handling.py

 In `brubeck.request_handling` we see a section for message pipelining coroutines, a section for message handling and a section for the Brubeck application logic.
 A Brubeck instance creates a Mongrel2 connection and provides a `run()` function to start waiting for Mongrel2 messages. `run()` is similar to `IOLoop.start()` in Tornado.

 ### Routing Coroutines